hansolowu/MyTrend/README.md

 This 'thing' should:

-~ Have two part, a portable back-end and intuitive front-end ~ Able to run local and on a server
+~ Have two part, a portable back-end and intuitive front-end

+~ Able to run local and on a server

 This 'thing' shouldn't:

-~ Try to recreate youtube or whatever, the main focus should be 'me', not 'how to keep me in this site as long as possible'
+~ Try to recreate youtube or whatever, the main focus should be 'me', not 'how to keep me in this site as long as possible'.

 ~ Try to 'cocky', if it doesn't know the answer, just say it

 Let's give it a try.